BA, Bryn Mawr College, 2000

 MFA, University of Florida, 2004

 PhD, University of Cincinnati, 2011

-Suzanne Warren is a fiction writer whose areas of specialization include creative writing, 20th/21st-century American literature, and contemporary hemispheric literature.
+Suzanne Warren is a fiction writer and essayist whose areas of specialization include creative writing and 20th/21st-century American literature.
 At the University of Puget Sound, she teaches classes in hemispheric literature, advanced and introductory courses in fiction-writing, genre classes in the personal essay and novel-in-stories, and multi-genre introductory courses in creative writing.
 She also teaches a first-year composition course in American autobiography.